AdobeDocs/adobe-io-events/src/pages/guides/index.md

   * the old certificate being revoked 30 days before expiration,
 * revoked if compromised

-You are responsible for ensuring that your server does use and trust **all** Adobe I/O Events client certificates (that did not expire and were not revoked).
+You are responsible for ensuring that your server trusts Adobe I/O Events client certificates (that did not expire and were not revoked).
 To implement this, you will retrieve Adobe I/O Events latest public certificate using [Adobe Platform Certificate API](https://experienceleague.adobe.com/en/docs/experience-platform/data-governance/mtls-api/public-certificate-endpoint).

 Notes:
 * you will need to add the `AEP-Default-All-Users` API to your project in the `Adobe Developer Console` to access this Certificate endpoint, see the [Adobe Platform API authentication documentation](https://experienceleague.adobe.com/en/docs/experience-platform/landing/platform-apis/api-authentication).
-* Adobe I/O Events certificate is issued by a Certificate Authority (CA)
+* Adobe I/O Events certificate is issued by a Certificate Authority (CA) :
+  * it can be validated using the CA’s public key
+  * if revoked, the certificate will be added to the Certificate Revocation List (CRL) of the CA
 * Adobe I/O Events certificate Common Name (CN) and Subject Alternative Names (SAN) will remain the same across renewal, and can be used as an additional layer of ownership validation if you wish to do so.